AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.2.2 =
+* Exclude invoice and other CPT from the post counts in user profile - FIXED
+* Apply sorting to search result as well while sorting for search result in users listing page - FIXED

 = 1.2.2.1 =
 * Change wp_mail_from fallback to wordpress@yourdomain.com - FIXED
 * Country field not displaying in more info tab - FIXED